-The Company had foreign exchange gains in 2022 of €78k (2021 loss of €69k).
-Operating Expenses for 2022 were €10.5m (2020 €9.4m).
+The Company had foreign exchange gains in 2023 of €615k (2022 gain of €78k).
+Operating expenses for 2023 were €11.8m (2022 €10.5m).

 LPINS - Performance of Other Material Income/Expenses (€'000)

-2022 2021
+2023 2022

-Foreign Exchange Gains/Losses 78 (69)
+Foreign Exchange Gains/Losses 615 78

-Operating Expenses (10,537) (9,448)
+Operating Expenses (11,808) (10,537)

 Foreign currency transactions are translated into the functional currency utilising the exchange rates prevailing at the date of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions, and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies, are recognised.

 The Company completes a review of the net assets and liabilities in foreign currencies on a monthly basis and reduces any material exposure.
 The Company does not engage in foreign exchange trading.
+The 2023 foreign exchange gains were higher than 2022 but were in line with expectations.